evan-brass/js-min/README.md

 3. Notice how the html function template-tag creates a new Instance every time it's called.

 One of the previous attempts I had at building this made the html function return an async generator that polled all of it's expressions.
-How does that compare to the Instance.PartUser interface?
+How does that compare to the Instance.User interface?
 Do your use cases work well or not with that interface?

 The Instance class keeps a pool (well, I haven't tested that yet) of instances because of this problem.
 Can you think of a way which wouldn't need to constantly create new instances?